List of filmmakers' signatures

 This is a list of filmmakers' signatures or Easter eggs that are found in many of their works which become signatures or trademarks.
-These are usually inconsequential small elements like signs which are inside jokes, cameos or references to other works.
+These are usually inconsequential small elements like signs which are inside jokes, cameos or references to other works, however, there are several notable exceptions.
 For this list, the term filmmakers is used loosely and would include directors, producers, actors, animators, and production companies.